MorsiAshraf/the-wild-oasis/README.md

 # The Wild Oasis Dashboard

-It's a dashboard for an imaginary hotel called the website which manages bookings, cabins, guests through multiple actions.
+It's a dashboard for an imaginary hotel called the wild oasis which manages bookings, cabins, guests through multiple actions.

 ## Demo - Users for testing -: